£0

 Old Harry, Portland Bill

 Today we’ll get up at 5:00am and head to Old Harry cliffs for a dawn and sunrise shoot.
-After breakfast we’ll walk out to the lovely coastal ledges at Seacombe.
+Old Harry is a 30-minute walk from the car park along a mostly flat walking track.

 Then it’s off to the southern tip of the Isle of Portland for the afternoon to photograph the crashing waves in the afternoon and then sunset and blue hour (twilight) at the famous lighthouse, one of many Trinity Lighthouses in the UK, and pulpit rock.
 The sea around this headland is extremely rough and provides some great photo opportunities.
-Here, for those who need it, I will show you how to freeze the waves as they crash against the rocks, and later as the sun goes down we’ll learn how to capture smooth, etheral looking water effects like below.
+Here, for those who need it, I will show you how to freeze the waves as they crash against the rocks, and later as the sun goes down we’ll learn how to capture smooth, ethereal looking water effects like below.

-Corfe Castle, Moor Crichel & Knowlton Church.
+Corfe Castle, Seacombe, Moor Crichel & Knowlton Church.

-Today we’ll leave the hotel at 5:30am and start with a (hopefully) misty sunrise at Corfe Castle, then after breakfast in Corfe Village we can visit the castle itself.
+Today we’ll leave the hotel at 5:15am and start with a (hopefully) misty sunrise at Corfe Castle, then after breakfast in Corfe Village we can visit the castle itself.

 For the afternoon we’ll visit Moor Crichel tree-lined Avenue and Horton Tower followed by a sunset at the ruins of Knowlton Church.